-After thousands of TransferWise customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
-So we put together How Do I Report a Fake Transferwise Email or Website? to try to help.
-It takes time to get through these steps according to other users, including time spent working through each step and contacting TransferWise if necessary.
+After thousands of Sprint customers came to GetHuman in search of an answer to this problem (and many others), we decided it was time to publish instructions.
+So we put together What Questions Should I Ask Sprint When Shopping for a Cellphone Provider? to try to help.
+It takes time to get through these steps according to other users, including time spent working through each step and contacting Sprint if necessary.
 Best of luck and please let us know if you successfully resolve your issue with guidance from this page.

-GetHuman has been working for over 10 years on sourcing information about big organizations like TransferWise in order to help customers resolve customer service issues faster.
+GetHuman has been working for over 10 years on sourcing information about big organizations like Sprint in order to help customers resolve customer service issues faster.
 We started with contact information and fastest ways to reach a human at big companies.
 Particularly ones with slow or complicated IVR or phone menu systems.
 Or companies that have self-serve help forums instead of a customer service department.
 From there, we realized that consumers still needed more detailed help solving the most common problems, so we expanded to this set of guides, which grows every day.
-And if you spot any issues with our How Do I Report a Fake Transferwise Email or Website? guide, please let us know by sending us feedback.
+And if you spot any issues with our What Questions Should I Ask Sprint When Shopping for a Cellphone Provider? guide, please let us know by sending us feedback.
 We want to be as helpful as possible.
 If you appreciated this guide, please share it with your favorite people.
 Our free information and tools is powered by you, the customer.
 The more people that use it, the better it gets.